Italy lifts deficit goals, but seeks to avoid EU fight

 By Gavin Jones and Giuseppe Fonte

-ROME, Sept 30 (Reuters) - The Italian government slightly raised the country's budget deficit target for 2020 on Monday, looking to stimulate the flagging economy without getting into a fight with the European Union over its spending plans.
+ROME, Sept 30 (Reuters) - The Italian government slightly raised the country's budget deficit target for 2020 on Monday, looking to head off a programmed hike in value-added taxes while avoiding renewed tensions with the European Union.

 The new coalition, which includes the anti-establishment 5-Star Movement and pro-European Democratic Party (PD), is set to unveil its first budget next month which will be based on an array of new forecasts agreed by the cabinet.

-The latest figures point to growth of 0.1% this year, down from a previous goal of 0.2%, with output seen rising to a meagre 0.6% next year compared to a previously forecast 0.8%, the draft of the Treasury's Economic and Financial Document said.
+The latest figures point to growth of 0.1% this year, down from a previous goal of 0.2%, with output seen at a meagre 0.6% in 2020 compared to a previously forecast 0.8%, the Treasury's Economic and Financial Document said.

+The structural deficit, which is stripped of growth fluctuations and is closely watched by Brussels, is forecast to rise to 1.4% of GDP in 2020 from 1.2% this year -- in defiance of EU rules which call for the number to decline progressively towards zero.

+In July, the European Commission urged Italy to reduce the structural deficit by 0.6 points next year.

-The previous government, that included the eurosceptic League party, clashed ferociously with Brussels last year when it pledged to hike the 2019 deficit to 2.4% of GDP as it sought to boost welfare spending.
+The previous Italian government, which included the eurosceptic League party, clashed ferociously with Brussels last year when it pledged to hike the 2019 deficit to 2.4% of GDP as it sought to boost welfare spending.

-The target was eventually cut to 2.04% of GDP after weeks of haggling.
-It was raised to 2.2% on Monday, according to the draft.
+However, the League is not in the new coalition and Economy Minister Roberto Gualtieri said on Monday he hoped to have a "constructive dialogue" with Europe over the budget, avoiding the sort of inflammatory language that so riled EU officials in the past.

-Much of the deficit this year will be used to prevent an automatic increase in value-added sales taxes (VAT), that had been due to come into force in January and was meant to raise some 23 billion euros ($25.2 billion) to ensure Italy complied with EU fiscal rules.
+Much of the deficit in the forthcoming budget will be used to head off an automatic increase in value-added sales taxes (VAT), that had been due to come into force in January and was meant to raise some 23 billion euros ($25.2 billion) to ensure Italy complied with EU fiscal rules.

 Economists warned such a hike could have snuffed out Italy's timid growth and the new government, which took office last month, said avoiding the VAT rise was a priority.